 You can play a role in conserving water by becoming conscious of the amount of water your household is using and by looking for ways to use less whenever you can.
-It is not hard to conserve water (Indoor savings are based on a family of two adults and one child).
-Here are a few tips;
+It is not hard to conserve water.
+(Indoor savings are based on a family of two adults and one child.
+Here are a few tips):

-Run only full loads in dishwater and washing machine.
-Saves 300-800 gallons per month

-Turn off the tap when brushing your teeth.
-Saves three gallons each day

-Check every faucet in your home for leaks.
-Just a slow drip can waste 15-20 gallons a day

-Check your toilets for leaks by putting a few drops of food coloring in the tank.
+- Run only full loads in dishwasher and washing machine.
+Saves 300-800 gallons per month - Turn off the tap when brushing your teeth.
+Saves three gallons each day - Check every faucet in your home for leaks.
+Just a slow drip can waste 15-20 gallons a day - Check your toilets for leaks by putting a few drops of food coloring in the tank.
 Watch for a few minutes to see if the color shows up in the bowl.
-It is not

-MCIEAST-MCB CAMLEJ
+It is not uncommon to lose up to 100 gallons a day from an invisible toilet leak - Don't use your toilet as an ashtray or wastebasket.
+Saves 400-600 gallons per month - Don't run the hose while washing your car.
+Use a bucket of water and a quick hose rinse at the end.
+Saves 150 gallons each time - Adjust your sprinklers so that water lands on your lawn or garden where it belongs - and only there.
+Saves 150 gallons per month - Water your lawn during the cool parts of the day.
+Saves 300 gallons

+For more information about this report, or for any questions relating to your drinking water, please call Robert Lowder (EMD) at (910) 451-5068.

-In addition to what is required by regulation, and as part of our commitment to ensure that we are providing the safest, most reliable drinking water possible to our Base population, MCIEAST-MCB CAMLEJ has monitored drinking water for compounds found in explosives (nitroaromatics, nitramines, nitrate esters) and perchlorate, in finished water since 2004.
+In addition to what is required by regulation, and as part of our commitment to ensure that we are providing the safest, most reliable drinking water possible to our Base population, MCIEAST-MCB CAMLEJ has monitored drinking water for compounds found in explosives (nitroaromatics, nitramines, nitrate esters) perchlorate, in finished water since 2004.
 These compounds, commonly known as "munitions constituents", are used in the manufacture of explosives or are the breakdown products of compounds used in explosives.
-Routine monthly sampling in 2013 did not detect any munitions constituents in the Rifle Range Water Distribution System.
+Routine monthly sampling in 2014 did not detect any munitions constituents in the Rifle Range Water Distribution System.

 Additionally, MCIEAST-MCB CAMLEJ sampled finished water monthly for Volatile Organic Contaminants (VOCs) and Synthetic Organic Contaminants (SOCs) including herbicides.
 This sampling was done voluntarily above what is required by current regulations.
-Detections of any constituents were well below the maximum contaminant levels (MCLs) in the Rifle Range Water Distribution System in 2013.
+Detections of any constituents were well below the maximum contaminant levels (MCLs) in the Rifle Range Water Distribution System in 2014.